RanRhoads84/debgpt7.8-with-vectorDB/README.md

 with long texts.
 Please keep an eye on your bill when you try this on a paied API service.

-#### 3. Standard Prompt Composers for Texts that Fit in Context Window
+#### 3. Standard Prompt readers for Texts that Fit in Context Window

-Prompt Composer is a function that reads the plain text contents from the specified resource, and wrap them as a part of a prompt for the LLM.
-In the previous section we have seens the special prompt composer `MapReduce`, which works differently from the standard prompt composers that will be introduced here.
-Note, the query composers (including special one) can be arbitrarily combined together or specified multiple times through command line arguments.
+Prompt reader is a function that reads the plain text contents from the specified resource, and wrap them as a part of a prompt for the LLM.
+In the previous section we have seens the special prompt reader `MapReduce`, which works differently from the standard prompt readers that will be introduced here.
+Note, the query readers (including special one) can be arbitrarily combined together or specified multiple times through command line arguments.

 **[-f|--file]**

-The first to introduce is the very general `--file|-f` query composer, which loads a text file from the specified path.
+The first to introduce is the very general `--file|-f` query reader, which loads a text file from the specified path.

 ```